 The side characters, mainly Gwyn’s Baby Witches, round out the small town vibes and bring some great humor as well.

 What I Didn’t Like

 Want more book reviews?
-Support my work by joining Medium using this link, hitting the follow button, or using that handy-dandy tip button below.
+Support my work by joining Medium using this link, hitting the follow button, or visiting the support page.